laoshanxi/app-mesh/README.md

 # App Mesh

-App Mesh is a `Multi Tenant`, `Cloud Native`, `Micro Service` application management platform, used to host, schedule and monitor applications.
+App Mesh is a `Multi Tenant`, `Cloud Native`, `Micro Service` application management platform, used to manage, schedule and monitor applications.
 Each app can be a specific micro service for service discover or normal app with replication, the app-mesh will guarantee all defined applications running on-time with defined behavior and resources requests.
 The platform can run as standalone or cluster mode, provide REST APIs, command-line and web-ui.

 App Mesh is similar with Kubernetes but much light weight, support both container app and native app.